-This is not my first baby, should I still take the Christian Childbirth Education course?
+This is not my first baby, should I still take the Childbirth Education course?

 Yes!
 Even though you've already had a baby, this course will help prepare you for birth in a way you haven't yet prepared.
 Because it covers what to expect before and during labor and birth, and shortly afterwards, it is a general course for all expectant parents.
-But what is unique about this childbirth education course is that it prepares you not only physically, but spiritually as well.
-Helping you face fears in light of scripture and to welcome God into your birth experience.
+This childbirth education course will help prepare you physically and emotionally for your birth experience.

 Will hiring a doula make my partner feel left out?

 Absolutely not.
 Shannon desires to come alongside your partner and help them comfort, encourage, refresh and sustain you throughout your labor.
 Shannon will simply aid your partner in being the best they can be for you during your birthing time.
 Want to explore more about the relationship between dads and doulas - see this article!

 I am planning to have a VBAC.
 Does Shannon support VBAC families?